rcmzyldz/javascript-1-homework/week-2/jl-errors-const.md

 a = 0;
 ```
 error message:
+``js
-``Uncaught SyntaxError: Identifier 'a' has already been declared
+Uncaught SyntaxError: Identifier 'a' has already been declared
 TypeError: Assignment to constant variable.`

 ```
 classification:

 * creation phase or execution phase ?
 * syntax or semanitc ?